jafri796/protein-ligand-gnn/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For questions, issues, or collaborations:

-- Open an issue on GitHub
-- Email: [your-email@domain.com]
-- Twitter: [@your-handle]

 ## 🙏 Acknowledgments